Destinations

 Refreshments: Brentenjochalm

-Just below the mountain station at 1200 metres, I discover the Brentenjochalm: the many flowers around the rustic alpine pasture and the natural backdrop make the view almost kitschy.
-Landlady Leni Kaindl, who has been running the Brentenjochalm for many years, serves a hearty bacon snack.
-On Saturdays, Leni makes her famous pulled noodles and Zillertal doughnuts.
+Just below the mountain station at 1200 metres I discover the Brentenjochalm.
+The many flowers around this rustic alpine hut and the natural backdrop make the view almost kitschy.
+Landlady Leni Kaindl, who has been running the Brentenjochalm for many years, serves a hearty snack of cheese and dried bacon.
+On Saturdays, Leni makes a selection of her favourite local dishes including “Zillertaler Krapfen”.

 Brentenjochalm

-It is also worth exploring the surrounding area in Kufstein: the Erl Passion Play Theatre, where the Tyrolean Festival takes place every year, is well worth a visit.
-Refreshment tip in Erl: the Blaue Quelle inn.
+It is well worth exploring the area around Kufstein, from the Erl Passion Play Theatre (where the Tirolean Music Festival takes place every year) to the Blaue Quelle inn, also in the village of Erl.

 Das Passionsspielhaus in Erl ist ein architektonisches und akustisches Meisterwerk.